scg-unibe-ch/ese2020-team8/backend/README.md

 - [API construction](./src/server.ts)

 ## Endpoints
 Some endpoints can be called in a [browser](http://localhost:3000), others have to be called by a REST Client.
-[Here](./postman_collection) you can find a collection that contains all requests, which you can import with Postman.
+[Here](./postman_collection) you can find a collection that contains all requests, which you can import into Postman.
 [Postman](https://www.postman.com/) is a REST Client.

 ### `/todoitem`
 #### POST